Handwriting Lowercase Letters.

 Practice writing is done on Narrow-ruled pages

-Contrary to common beliefs, it is much harder for children to write on large spaced lines than it is on narrower lined paper.
-Large lined paper requires children to have greater control of the writing instrument in order to maneuver the larger space available to them.
-As the research has shown (Spalding, 1990) the narrower spaced paper, allows children to excel at their penmanship.
+Contrary to common beliefs, it is much harder for children to write on large, spaced lines than it is on narrower lined paper.
+Large, lined paper requires children to have greater control of the writing instrument to maneuver the larger space available to them.
+As research has shown (Spalding, 1990) the narrower spaced paper allows children to excel at their penmanship.

 Letters are presented based on research to develop motor pattern reinforcement

 Others introduce the letters in alphabetical order, and although knowing the alphabetical order might be important in using a dictionary, or thesaurus it is not efficient for learning how to write the letters.
 For this reason, we have grouped the letters based on similar motor development techniques.
 Our approach reinforces the necessary motor patterns.

 Designed to be implemented in Lower Elementary.
 If you are looking for primary, please consider sandpaper letters or hollowed out letters.
 These tend to be larger and better suited for children’s developmental needs of that level.

 Cursive letters are introduced and taught together in groups based on how the writing stroke begins.
 This (the lowercase section) is the first section in the sequence for teaching the cursive handwriting curriculum: